Home row keys

 Why should fingers be placed on home row keys?

 Placing your fingers on the home row keys helps increase your typing speed because it allows easy access to all other keys surrounding those fingers.
-Faster typing relies on each finger pressing specific keys that are nearby, without having to move your whole hand or other fingers and ideally without looking at the keyboard.
+Faster typing relies on each finger pressing specific keys nearby, without having to move your whole hand or other fingers and ideally without looking at the keyboard.

 What are all the keys accessible on the home row?